qwertyquerty/ss13rp/README.md

 ## Installation

-Download [install.exe](https://github.com/qwertyquerty/ss13rp/raw/master/install.exe) and run it.
+Download the installer [here](https://github.com/qwertyquerty/ss13rp/raw/master/dist/install.exe) and run it.
 If you don't trust me, because no one seems to, compile it yourself.
 You could use something like pyinstaller.